MA History / Course details

 |Available as a free choice unit?||Yes|

 To offer students an informed knowledge of the key intellectual and theoretical issues related to the history of modern cities.
 Students are encouraged to think critically and imaginatively and to employ interdisciplinary methodological approaches to the study of the modern city.
-The module aims to develop student's understanding of key theoretical frameworks which are applied to specific detailed case studies.
+The module aims to develop students’ understanding of key theoretical frameworks which are applied to specific detailed case studies.

 Knowledge and understanding

-- Demonstrate a strong understanding of key theoretical and historical texts on the history of the modern city.
+- Demonstrate a strong understanding of key theoretical and historical texts on the history of the modern city

-Command a variety of approaches and understandings towards important themes relating to urban history, such as power; experience; images and representations; identities; marginalization and resistance.
+- Command a variety of approaches and understandings towards important themes relating to urban history, such as power, experience, images and representations, identities, marginalization and resistance.

 Transferable skills and personal qualities

-- Deal with complex issues both systematically and creatively, synthesise large amounts of material, make sound intellectual judgments in the absence of complete data, and communicate their conclusions clearly in a range of formats.
+- Dealing with complex issues both systematically and creatively, synthesise large amounts of material, make sound intellectual judgments in the absence of complete data, and communicate their conclusions clearly in a range of formats.

 - Using ICT for research and presentation purposes

-Additional one-to-one feedback (during the consultation hour or by making an appointment).
+Additional one-to-one feedback (during the consultation hour or by making an appointment)

 David Harvey, Paris, Capital of Modernity (London, 2003).